contefranz/OpTop/AUDIT.md

   and NLPstudio's `nlp_topic_fit` (dtw → theta, tww → phi).
 Planned as a follow-up branch once the efficiency work is merged.

+## Vignette build design (CRAN-ready)

+The vignette's `optimal_topic()` calls evaluate **live** when the local model cache (`data-raw/VEM_models_inaugural.rds`, ~170 MB, git- and build-ignored) is present — the maintainer's `R CMD build` therefore ships an HTML with genuine console output — and fall back to **replaying the captured console streams** stored in the shipped 10 KB results bundle when the cache is absent (CI checkouts, CRAN's re-building of vignette outputs inside the pruned tarball).
+Both paths produce the same numbers because the bundle is derived from the same cached fits.
+This conditional-evaluation pattern is standard, CRAN-sanctioned practice for expensive vignettes; if CRAN's rebuild environment ever becomes a problem, the fallback plan is the rOpenSci "precompiled vignette" pattern (`OpTop.Rmd.orig` knitted locally into a fully static `OpTop.Rmd`).

 ## Benchmark

 Timings of `optimal_topic(..., do_plot = FALSE)` on an Apple Silicon Mac